Skip to main content

 The checklist creates a documented record of the site's safety status at a point in time, identifies hazards that need to be controlled or rectified, and provides evidence that safety obligations have been met.
 It is used by site managers, HSE officers, supervisors and workers across construction, manufacturing, facilities management, civil and many other industries.

-Benefits of using a safety inspection checklist
+Benefits of using this safety inspection checklist

 • Hazard identification: find and fix hazards before someone is hurt, rather than responding after an incident.